airalab/learning-center/en/lesson_6_wallet.md

 Now we are ready to add this module to the DAO registry.
 Open the `DAO Core` account (`My Test DAO` that was created in the first lesson).
 Select the `Set Module` function.
 Pass these parameters:

 - Name - Market
-- Module address
+- module - Module address
-- ABI - github.com/airalab/core/blob/master/abi/modules/Market.json
+- interface - Link github.com/airalab/core/blob/master/abi/modules/Market.json

 Send that transaction from the `Owner` account.
 Check that everything is OK by getting the address of the `Market` by calling the `Get Module` function from the `DAO Core`.